Book of AHV

 The following bond modes are available:

-You can find additional information on bonds in the AHV Networking guide (LINK).
+You can find additional information on bonds in the AHV networking guide.

 AHV supports the following VM network interface types: